OIEIEIO/MoonWalker-HUD/README.md

 - but it can not count galaxies yet ...smiles
 - and since gaming is part of youth these days - could easily be gamified as an experience to inspire and engage

+ex: MW-HUD up! mode, access CSA deep eye network, search for a exoplanet Keppler22b, show me where is, display images from NIRISS, filter select, search for water...
+"98%" chance of water at this site"
+===

+if you are going to be a space walker, you will likely need a helmet

+- a text and visual search tool for your helmet aka MW-HUD aka synthetic vision overlay
 ---
 The event was a first time experience and puts you in direct contact with some of the most interesting people on and off planet.